Chengdu J-7: Middle East

+Iran

 During the 1980s, Iran procured a number of F-7s, despite Chinese officials issuing denials of directly supplying military equipment to the country at that time.
-Despite its use as a frontline fighter, the type has not been involved in any known combat actions.
+Despite its use as a frontline fighter, the type has not been involved in any known air to air combat actions.
 By the 21st century, it was largely relegated to use as a trainer aircraft.
 The F-7 has also been used as a flying test bed for various indigenous technologies.
 In the recent years, maintaining the fleet's operational status has reportedly become difficult.
 This is caused by the limited availability of spare parts, despite efforts by domestic industries to fill in, but also by the age of the airframes, which have accumulated excessive numbers of flight hours.

 Iranian F-7s have featured in several movies, often portraying Iraqi MiG-21s during the Iran–Iraq War.
 One tells the story of an Islamic Republic of Iran Air Force strike on the Iraqi nuclear reactor at Osirak on 30 September 1980.
-Another one, "Attack on H3", tells the story of the 810 km-deep raid against Iraqi Air Force airfields on 4 April 1981, and other movies depicting the air combat in 1981 that resulted in the downing of around 70 Iraqi aircraft.
+Another one, "Attack on H3", tells the story of the 810 km-deep raid against Iraqi Air Force airfields on 4 April 1981.